 Groundwater serves as an important source of supply for agricultural, municipal, domestic, environmental, and industrial beneficial uses throughout Tehama County, which underlies approximately 1.9 million acres of the County.
-Agriculture in Tehama County relies on approximately XX acre-feet (AF) of groundwater annually to produce an array of commodities that contribute to the agricultural economies of the County.
+Agriculture in Tehama County relies on groundwater to produce an array of commodities that contribute to the agricultural economies of the County.
 Groundwater also supports the majority of domestic, municipal, and industrial water use in and around the City of Corning, City of Red Bluff, and City of Tehama.
 Thus, the sustainable management of groundwater in the County is important for long-term prosperity.

-The Bowman Subbasin, which is entirely located within Tehama County, is comprised of approximately 122,500 acres and relies on approximately XX AF of groundwater annually, has been identified by the California Department of Water Resources (DWR) as a very low priority subbasin.
-Under the Sustainable Groundwater Management Act (SGMA) of 2014, high or medium priority subbasins are required to prepare and be managed under a Groundwater Sustainability Plan (GSP, or Plan) by January 31, 2022 (CWC Section 10720.7(a)(1)) (Figure 1-1).
-Although the Bowman Subbasin is not designated as a high or medium priority subbasin, the Groundwater Sustainability Agency (GSA) received funding to develop the GSP and is leading its development in conjunction with three other GSPs being developed by the GSA as described in Section 1.1 below.
+The Red Bluff Subbasin, which is entirely located within Tehama County, is comprised of approximately 271,800 acres, and relies on an average of approximately 75,200 acre-feet (AF) of groundwater annually for agriculture (1991-2019), has been identified by the California Department of Water Resources (DWR) as a medium priority subbasin.
+Under the Sustainable Groundwater Management Act (SGMA) of 2014, medium priority subbasins are required to prepare and be managed under a Groundwater Sustainability Plan (GSP, or Plan) by January 31, 2022 (California Water Code (CWC) Section 10720.7(a)(1)) (Figure 1-1).

 SGMA provides for local control of groundwater resources while requiring sustainable management of these resources.
-SGMA requires groundwater basins or subbasins to establish governance by forming local GSAs with the authority to develop, adopt, and implement a GSP.
+SGMA requires groundwater basins or subbasins to establish governance by forming local Groundwater Sustainability Agencies (GSAs) with the authority to develop, adopt, and implement a GSP.
 Under this Plan, GSAs must adequately define and monitor groundwater conditions in the Subbasin and establish criteria to maintain or achieve sustainable groundwater management within 20 years of GSP adoption without causing "undesirable results" as defined by SGMA: significant and unreasonable lowering of groundwater levels, loss of groundwater storage and supply, degradation of water quality, land subsidence, and surface water depletion.
-Sea water intrusion, while a SGMA-defined undesirable result, is not applicable to the Bowman Subbasin.
+Sea water intrusion, while a SGMA-defined undesirable result, is not applicable to the Red Bluff Subbasin.